akunna1/First-Portfolio-Website/README.md

-# Legacy Version — Akunna Tech Studio
+# ✨ Legacy Version — Akunna Tech Studio

-This code is for the previous version of Akunna Tech Studio, built with vanilla HTML, CSS, and JavaScript.
+This code is for the previous version of **Akunna Tech Studio**, built with vanilla HTML, CSS, and JavaScript.

-## Project Purpose
+## 🎯 Project Purpose

 A simple, responsive personal website showcasing projects and skills before upgrading to the current full-stack version.

-## Built With
+## 🛠️ Built With

-- HTML
+* HTML
-- CSS
+* CSS
-- JavaScript
+* JavaScript

-## Features
+## 🌟 Features

-- Mobile-responsive design
+* 📱 Mobile-responsive design
-- Interactive elements with vanilla JS
+* ⚡ Interactive elements with vanilla JS
-- Clean layout and navigation
+* 🧭 Clean layout and navigation

-## Folder Structure
+## 🗂️ Folder Structure

 ```
 ├── index.html
 ├── css/style.css
 ├── js/main.js
 ├── images/
 ```

-## Note
+## 📌 Note

 This legacy version is no longer maintained and is provided for reference only.